 Living Our Mission for a Just and Equitable Society

-Our commitment to diversity, equity and inclusion is rooted in our identity at St. Thomas.
-Archbishop John Ireland founded the university of St. Thomas for immigrants who weren't welcomed elsewhere.
+Our commitment to diversity, equity and inclusion is rooted in our Catholic identity at St. Thomas.
+Archbishop John Ireland founded the University of St. Thomas for immigrants who weren't welcomed elsewhere.
 Our convictions call us to protect and enhance the dignity of every human and to work for a more just and equitable society.
 We strive to be a university characterized by radical hospitality and are steadfast in our commitment to embedding a shared sense of belonging where all feel welcomed.

-The University's internal work on Diversity, Equity and Inclusion is coordinated through the Office of Diversity, Equity and Inclusion (ODEI).
+The university's internal work on Diversity, Equity and Inclusion is coordinated through the Office of Diversity, Equity and Inclusion (ODEI).
 ODEI ensures that our work within the university to make St. Thomas more inclusive happens at all levels and includes everyone.
 By using data and stories to measure progress and experiences, and by transparently communicating across the university, ODEI helps campus culture continuously become more diverse and welcoming.
 In addition, Student Diversity and Inclusion Services (SDIS) directly supports students by offering programming that promotes diversity and social justice awareness and working to create an inclusive and welcoming environment for all students.

 At the same time, St. Thomas is working outside of our walls to achieve social justice and dismantle inequities in the broader community through the Racial Justice Initiative.
 Through a distinctive focus on historical recovery, the Initiative creates opportunities in partnership with local leaders and groups for critical conversations and actions around racial justice.